CAVEconnectome/PyChunkedGraph/README.md

 [![Build Status](https://travis-ci.org/seung-lab/PyChunkedGraph.svg?branch=master)](https://travis-ci.org/seung-lab/PyChunkedGraph)
 [![codecov](https://codecov.io/gh/seung-lab/PyChunkedGraph/branch/master/graph/badge.svg)](https://codecov.io/gh/seung-lab/PyChunkedGraph)

 The PyChunkedGraph is a proofreading and segmentation data management backend powering FlyWire and other proofreading platforms.
+It builds on an initial agglomeration of supervoxels and facilitates fast and parallel editing of connected components in the agglomeration graph by many users.

+## Using the PyChunkedGraph

+The ChunkedGraph is built on Google Cloud BigTable.
+A BigTable instance is required to use this ChunkedGraph implementation.

+### Ingest

+`/ingest` provides examples for ingest scripts.
+The ingestion pipeline designed to use the output of the seunglab's agglomeration pipeline but can be adjusted to use alternative data sources.

+### Deployment / Import

+The PyChunkedGraph can be locally deployed (`run_dev.py`), imported in a python script (`from pychunkedgraph.backend import chunkedgraph`) or deployed on a kubernetes server.
+Deployment code for a kubernetes server on Google Cloud is not included in this repository.
+Please feel free to reach out if you are interested in that.

 ## Publication